Cigars of the Pharaoh: Second version, 1955

 Comparisons of the same scene from the 1934 and 1955 versions of the comic.

 In the 1940s and 1950s, when Hergé's popularity had increased, he and his team at Studios Hergé redrew many of the original black-and-white Tintin adventures in colour using the ligne claire ("clear line") (Note: Hergé himself did not use the term ligne claire to describe his drawing style.
 Cartoonist Joost Swarte first used the term in 1977.) drawing style he had developed so that they visually fitted in with the new Tintin stories being created.
-The Studios reformatted and coloured Cigars of the Pharaoh in 1955; it was the last of the early works to undergo this process.
+The Studios reformatted and coloured Cigars in 1955; it was the last of the early works to undergo this process.

 In cutting down the length of the story, Hergé removed various isolated scenes that added nothing to the development of the plot, such as those in which Tintin confronts a bat, a crocodile, and snakes.
 The Arabian city that Tintin and Snowy searched for in the story was no longer identified as Mecca, while the Maharajah's three advisers were removed.
 New elements were also inserted; Hergé added a depiction of ancient Egyptian pyramids into the background.
 Hergé also added the character of Allan, who had originally been introduced in the later, 1941 adventure The Crab with the Golden Claws, and also appeared as Rastapopoulos' henchman in later albums.
 Hergé inserted an allusion to his friend and collaborator Edgar P. Jacobs into the story by including a mummified professor named E.P.
 Jacobini in the Egyptian tomb.

 Whereas the original version had included Sheikh Patrash Pasha showing Tintin a copy of Tintin in America, in the 1955 version this was changed to the earlier Tintin in the Congo, and Hergé would change it again in 1964 for subsequent printings, this time to Destination Moon (1953), an Adventure set chronologically after Cigars.
 Benoît Peeters exclaimed that with this scene, the reader can imagine Tintin's surprise at encountering an adventure he had not yet had and which included the characters of Captain Haddock and Cuthbert Calculus whom he had not yet met.
 Another anachronism in this version appears only in the English version, when Snowy refers to Marlinspike Hall, the ancestral home of Captain Haddock, from the much later volumes of the series.
 Harry Thompson opined that the most important changes to the book were artistic, for in the late 1950s Hergé was at the peak of his artistic ability.